Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Discussion

 \section{Discussion}

 The model interpretation shown for selected variables in Fig. \ref{fig_params} gives a picture of patient stratification.
 Component 1 corresponds to good global function as measured by the GOSE and low likelihood of PTSD as measured by the PCL.
 Component 2 has worse global function than component 1, but better outcomes than component 3, with low probability of death (GOSE=1).
-However, this component has a much higher likelihood of PTSD symptoms (Fig. \ref{fig_pcl6}).
+However, despite intermediate global/functional outcome, component 2 has the most severe PTSD symptoms (Fig. \ref{fig_pcl6}).
 This indicates that our model has differentiated between global disability level and PTSD symptoms.

 The CT Marshall score distributions in Fig. \ref{fig_ctmarshall} show that component 3 is more likely to have worse CT characteristics.
 Concentration of \textsf{UCH-L1} is also more likely to be higher than 0.5 pg/ml for component 3.